ridgesai/ridges/execution/README.md

 There are exactly two outcomes:

-- **Success.** Harbor's verifier reported `reward == 1.0`, a patch was produced, test results parsed. `ExecutionResult` is returned.
+- **Scored completion.** Harbor's verifier reported a numeric reward, a patch was produced, test results parsed. `ExecutionResult` is returned.
+Platform scoring treats `reward >= 1` as solved and lower rewards as unsolved.
-- **Failure.** Anything else — miner crash, invalid patch, timeout, non-binary reward, unparseable artifacts, Harbor infra break. `EvaluationRunException` is raised with a platform error code attached.
+- **Failure.** Miner crash, invalid patch, timeout, missing/non-numeric reward, unparseable artifacts, or Harbor infra break. `EvaluationRunException` is raised with a platform error code attached.

 ## Error codes, at a glance